-In late 2015 the government proposed a devastating cut to the feed in tariff's (Fits), the life blood of the UK community energy sector.
-But our Keep Fits campaign kicked up a storm and got thousands of people and politicians to speak out.
+In late 2015 the government proposed a huge cut to the Feed-in tariffs (Fits), the life blood of community energy in the UK.

-Back in 2015 millions of people were benefiting from solar, wind and water power because of the UK government’s feed-in tariff (Fits).
-This payback scheme meant people got a fair price for the clean renewable energy they pumped back into the grid.
-The Fits also enabled community energy groups to utilise renewables.
+Back in 2015 millions of people were benefiting from solar, wind and water power thanks to the government’s Feed-in tariff (aka Fits).
+This support scheme meant people got a fair price for the clean energy they generated and it made community energy possible.

-After what the BBC described as a ‘a storm of criticism’ the government back tracked dialling down some of the monster cuts proposed.
-Make no mistake – these cuts have still massively screw things up for no good reason slowing the move to an energy system that doesn’t involve lighting old dinosaurs on fire.
+After what the BBC described as a ‘a storm of criticism’, the government dialled down some of the monster cuts they'd planned.
+Make no mistake – these cuts have still massively screwed things up for no good reason, slowing the move to a clean energy system.

 But because so many people stood up for clean energy, we’ve avoided the nightmare scenario, saved some great projects that could have been scuppered and have hopefully paved the way for renewables for the future.